-The CCPD provides the Alliance for Children funding to support two Multidisciplinary Team coordinators as well as the operating cost of the CACU being housed at the Fort Worth Alliance for Children Center.
+The CCPD provides the Alliance for Children funding to support the operating cost of the CACU being housed at the Fort Worth Alliance for Children Center.

-New/Enhanced Programs - VIP Fort Worth
+New/Enhanced Programs

-The New/Enhanced Programs provides for additional funding in the Partners with a Shared Mission Initiative for program expansion/enhancement.
-The intent is for Police command staff and City management to coordinate with elected officials and community stakeholders to develop new services or expand existing services to increase innovation and further the goals of this initiative and crime control and prevention overall.
+In FY20, the CCPD budget provides for additional funding in the Partners with a Shared Mission Initiative for program expansion/enhancement.
+The intent is for Police command staff and City management to coordinate with elected officials and community stakeholders early in the fiscal year to identify opportunities where new services can be added or existing services might be expanded to increase innovation and further the goals of this initiative and crime control and prevention overall.